samzhang111/pit/README.md

 # pit-- Python as a stream filter

-Version 0.2
+Version 0.3

 pit is a stream filter for Python that makes it easier to use Python in command line workflows.
 It is designed to be a swiss army knife for people who aren't as familiar with (or who don't want to deal with) the entire array of Unix utilities.

-    >cat document.txt | pit 'len(_)'

-By default, lines of standard input are piped into the underscore variable _, and the command argument that pit takes is evaluated as an expression.
+By default, lines of standard input are piped into the underscore variable.

+    >cat document.txt | pit 'math.log(len(_))'

 ## Installation:

 sudo python setup.py install

 ----
-##Example uses:
+##Instructions and example uses:

 1. Quick command line calculator:

-    >pit '.97**5'
+    >pit '.97**5 + random.random()'

 2. Lines of standard input can be split by a delimiter (-d delimiter):